XuanxiangHuang/bkfdd-CUDD/README.md

-The BKFDD package is a package written in C for the manipulation of Bi-Kronecker Functional Decision Diagrams, and Kronecker Functional Decision Diagrams.
+The BKFDD package is an extension of the state-of-art CUDD package, It is written in C for the manipulation of Bi-Kronecker Functional Decision Diagrams, and Kronecker Functional Decision Diagrams.

 1. The source file of BKFDD are contained in "bkfdd", "testbkfdd" directories.
 Files for boolean operations, ITE operation, expansion transformation, chain